sharan-dotcom/examplegit/README.md

-gantt manage in js by sharan ss is done by sharan
+gantt manage in js by sharan ss is done by sharanss